willwh/osmf/apps/samples/framework/ReferenceSample/readme.txt

 Click the Play button to play the video.
 When you click on the SWF in the lower left corner (the orange rectangle), the video will pause.
 This is a simple example of how one MediaElement can reference another MediaElement, either to listen or to control.
-In a real-world scenario, the SWF (as represented by org.openvideoplayer.model.ReferenceSWFElement) would be loaded from a plugin.
+In a real-world scenario, the SWF (as represented by org.osmf.model.ReferenceSWFElement) would be loaded from a plugin.